ManimCommunity/manim/docs/source/tutorials/using_text.rst

 ========================================

-Changing fonts in LaTeX when typesetting mathematical formulae is tricker than regular text.
+Changing fonts in LaTeX when typesetting mathematical formulae is trickier than regular text.
 It requires changing the template that is used to compile the TeX.
 Manim comes with acollection of :class:`~.TexFontTemplates` ready for you to use.
 These templates will all work in math mode: